Rebirth Year Nine

 –FLASHBACK: From Detective Comics #1027 Part 1.
 Batman fights Clayface (Basil Karlo).

-–REFERENCE: In Doomsday Clock #6—originally told in Detective Comics #591, an Australian Aborigine vigilante named Umbaluru travels to Gotham to retrieve an ancient artifact stolen from his people during a massacre by White settlers.
+–REFERENCE: In Doomsday Clock #6—originally told in Detective Comics #591.
+An Australian Aborigine vigilante named Umbaluru travels to Gotham City to retrieve an ancient artifact stolen from his people during a massacre by White settlers.
 Upon arrival in the big city, the Aborigine warrior starts killing people.
 Batman gets involved, but, in the end, Umbaluru escapes without a trace.

 –REFERENCE: In Batman Vol. 3 #79.
 For the third time, Catwoman steals the Coner Diamond from the Gotham Museum, but as before, Batman steals it right back.